jimhigson/oboe.js/writing/main/4b_Application_and_Reflection.md

 "Mixed paradigm" design.
 But not classical: don't need inheritance.

+Interestingly, the mixed paradigm design hasn't changed the top-level design very much from how it'd be as a pure OO project (IoC, decorators, event filters, pub/sub etc).

 The code presented is the result of the development many prior versions, it has never been rewritten in the sense of starting again.
 Nonetheless, every part has been complely renewed several times.
 I am reviewing only